osmandapp/web/main/docs/user/plan-route/create-route.md

 - *Whole track* - The whole track will be recalculated using the selected profile.
 - *Next segment* - Only the next segment will be recalculated using the selected profile.

-__
-When using two or more app profiles for a route:
-- For Android, each segment has a profile icon and the colour of the application profile used to calculate the route between the formation points.
-- For iOS, all segments have the colour of the last used app profile for route calculation.

 **Recalculate routes** - You can use route recalculation without changing the profile type.
 The profile icon shown on the planned route in the tool will not change, but the route type will match the selected one.
 You may need this to find alternative routes.